The joy of fatherhood

 For a guy who dreaded the thought of becoming a dad before I met my wife, that first image of my daughter was second in beauty only to the woman who was carrying her.

-I knew it meant closing the chapter of the book we had been writing up to that point, but only insomuch as a cold winter sheds the dead leaves to make way for the new growth the following spring.
+I knew it meant closing the chapter of the book we had been writing up to that point, but only insomuch as a cold winter sheds the dead leaves to make way for the new growth the following spring, much like adjusting the heat pump minimum temperature to prepare for a warmer season ahead.
 A new season of our life was approaching, and I could not have been happier.

 I was ready to embrace fatherhood and all the firsts it would bring.
 The first tooth, the first “dada,” the first step, the first run, and, of course, the first fall.